 I sit at my kitchen table with coffee and clementines along with the memory of my own lack of openness to my voice.
 It’s taken a decade or so to resolve how the word artist relates to me.
 There was a calcified construct in my mind of what an Artist was, looked like and did that I could not reconcile with what I felt in the deep hiding place of my bones.

 I had studied the traditional techniques with heart breaking sincerity.
 I shared many a companionable rainy afternoon with the quietly tender, loudly opinionated and very funny intellectuals that make up the works of art in the Art Institute of Chicago.
 I tried so hard for so long to fit myself into what I thought I “should” be as an Artist, ignoring that for me it could feel like an itchy ill-fitting sweater with a turtleneck.

 I think of, and undoubtedly mis-remember, a quote from a film, where a character asks another, where she is ‘in all this.”
 I often wondered where I was in what I was making.
 I found myself in a long-haul battle royale with my hard-fisted gang of self-imposed artistic cannons against a puny but wily little opponent in the form of an idea the size of a poppy seed.

-Unlike the alphabet of my childhood, I very much remember my stumbling struggle and false starts to learn this, my visual lexicon.
-Now, after thousands of hours, thousands of yards of thread, tens of thousands of beads and hundreds of thousands of sequins, with surprisingly few bent and broken needles, I can finally speak with this, my voice.
+Unlike the alphabet of my childhood, I very much remember my stumbling struggle and false starts to learn this, my visual language.
+Now, after thousands of hours, thousands of yards of thread, tens of thousands of beads and hundreds of thousands of sequins, with surprisingly few bent and broken needles, I am beginning to figure out what I want to say.